swastikpareek/cog/STARTERKIT/_theming-guide/libraries.md

-## Theming Guide: Libraries
+## Theming Guide: Drupal 8 Libraries
-One of those major improvements is to the library management system, which controls the attaching of CSS and JavaScript files.

 ###Table of Contents
 - <a href="#locallibs">Defining Local Libraries in Drupal 8</a>